 Off-Campus January Term Courses

-Explore Africa, Asia, and Europe in January 2025.
+Explore Africa, Asia, Europe, Oceania, and South America in January 2026.

 Please note: Prices of Off-Campus J Term programs are estimates.
 If there are factors that affect the final cost of a program, such as fluctuations in currency exchange rates or fuel price increases, a fee adjustment will be announced.
 If there are factors that affect the final cost of the program, program participants will be notified about the adjustment as soon as possible.